OPPO Premium Service: Exclusive and Friendly Services that Cater to Your Diverse Needs

 Care you Care

-Cost-saving OPPO Care Products provide new solutions for Find X3 Pro owners as a part of OPPO's commitment to meeting the core needs of users.
+Since OPPO is committed to meeting the core needs of users, it provides new cost-saving warranty policy for Find X3 Pro owners.

-- Screen Protection Plan: Pre-ordered devices will be entitled OPPO CARE screen damage warranty within the first year after purchase for free.
+- Screen Protection Plan: Find X3 Pro will be entitled OPPO CARE screen replacement service within the first year after purchase for free.

-- Extended Warranty: OPPO prepares 1-year extended warranty for pre-ordered clients without charge.
-Fears on the repair troubles in the first two years are gone!
+- Extended Warranty: OPPO prepares 1-year warranty extension on accessory purchases or repairs with 20% discount.
+Fears on the repair troubles are gone!

-(Even if missing the pre-order period, exclusive discounts are also waiting for you.)
+- New phone replacement: Within 12-month warranty period, Find X3 Pro users are able to get a free exchange for new machine if the motherboard faces problem.

 A dedicated group of OPPO Find Master is trained to quickly respond to Find X3 Pro owners' problems.